kentcdodds/ux-genie/README.md

 <div ux-lamp></div>
 ```

-This will provide you will the default lamp functionality.
+This will provide you will the default lamp functionality and template.
 The lamp is rubbed with <kbd>Ctrl</kbd> + <kbd>Space</kbd> and it will simply appear/disappear.

 **Long Version**